C0mposer/Spyro-1-Practice-Rom/mods/PracticeCodes/src/UpdateNotes.md

 # New Features & Changes:

+## Level Select Out of Level Portal
+You can now level select out of any level portal.
+Choose a level in the level select (inventory), and hold down the triangle button during the fade to the fly in.
+Instead of going into the level, it will say returning home and you will come out of that level's portal.

+## Change Fly-In Angle
+You can now change the fly-in angle during the level select.
+Choose a level in the level select (inventory), and hold down the circle button during the fade to the fly in.
+The fly in angle will now be reversed.

 ## Homeworld Gem Count
 You can now change your gem count when level selecting into a homeworld.
 Press L1 - Reduce Gemcount by 1